Influence of planetary gas accretion on the shape and depth of gaps in protoplanetary discs: Introduction

 This work is structured as follows.
-In section \ref{section_numerics} we describe our numerical set-up with the description of the FARGO-2D1D code \citep{Crida2007} and our gas accretion routine.
-In section \ref{section_gasaccinflu} we study the difference between an accreting planet and non accreting planets, the impact that different accretion rate can have on the gap shape and on the accretion onto the star.
-Then different disc parameters ($h$ and $\alpha$) are explored in section \ref{section_influenceofparams}, as well as the impact of gas accretion on the gap opening mass and migration of other planets that could form in these discs.
-We finish by some discussion on the consequences for observation and planetary system structures in section \ref{section_discussion}, before concluding in section \ref{section_conclusions}.
+In Sect. \ref{section_numerics}, we describe our numerical set-up with the description of the FARGO-2D1D code \citep{Crida2007} and our gas accretion routine.
+In Sect. \ref{section_gasaccinflu}, we study the difference between an accreting planet and non-accreting planets, the impact that different accretion rate can have on the gap shape and on the accretion onto the star.
+We then explore different disc parameters ($h$ and $\alpha$) in Sect. \ref{section_influenceofparams}, as well as the impact of gas accretion on the gap-opening mass and migration of other planets that could form in these discs.
+We summarize our findings with a discussion of the consequences for observation and planetary system structures in Sect. \ref{section_discussion} and present our conclusions in Sect. \ref{section_conclusions}.